TaQuangKhoi/taquangkhoi/README.md

 - 📝 I'm using RemNote for learning and I'm also a moderator of RemNote Community (check it out at [remnote.com](https://www.remnote.com/))
 - 😄 Pronouns: He/Him
 - 👨‍💻I'm developing
-  - HavakoBPM - Manage and custom your Business Process
+  - HavakoBPM - Manage and custom your Business Process - It is my Graduation Thesis
   - [Napkin Collect for Android](https://github.com/TaQuangKhoi/Napkin-Collect-Android/) - Send thoughts to napkin.one
   - [GamesTrade](https://games-trade.vercel.app/) - Sell your game accounts
   - [EX.BOOK](https://github.com/TaQuangKhoi/ex_book) - Transfer and buy old books